AbstractEyes/lattice_vocabulary/README.md

 Some aren't perfect yet, but this code is available for experimentation and further development.

+## 📖 License

+MIT License — use freely, cite, but maintain this notice.
+You can relicense your derivative works.

+I have changed from Apache 2.0 to MIT for the simple idea that I want this to be as free as possible for all to use and adapt.

 # Older Basin left for posterity - will edit later
 License still stands, cite with clarity - free for all.

-## 📖 License

-Apache 2.0 — use freely, cite with clarity.

 ## 📐 Core Concept